 She has done extensive work with management committees and boards of non-government organisations including neighbourhood centres, day care centres, short term and accommodation facilities for men and women.
 Her specific areas of focus are leadership, governance, patient quality and safety and health service planning and development.

-Professor Annemarie Hennessy OAM is the Dean and Foundation Chair of Medicine at the University of Western Sydney.
+Professor Annemarie Hennessy AM is the Dean and Foundation Chair of Medicine at Western Sydney University.

 She was the Director of the Hypertensive Disorders of Pregnancy (HDP) Unit at the Royal Prince Alfred Women and Babies (RPAWB) from 1998 until October 2006 and continues in an honorary capacity within the unit.